 Esprit de Corps literally means "spirit of the group".
 If you've ever been on a sports team that had great morale and team spirit, you've experienced esprit de corps.
 It is a shared spirit of camaraderie, enthusiasm, and devotion to a cause among the members of a group.

-The Esprit de Corps Program is for 1st year PhD students from diverse backgrounds (racial and ethnic, 1st generation, LGBTQ+, disadvantaged, and/or with disabilities).
+The Esprit de Corps Program is a mentorship program for 1st year PhD students from diverse backgrounds (racial and ethnic, 1st generation, LGBTQ+, disadvantaged, and/or with disabilities).
 Older student mentors (year 2+) help 1st year PhD students navigate graduate school during their first year, while building community among our diverse cohort of students.

 - Receive specialized mentorship on navigating graduate school from trained coaches (current students and postdocs).

 - Build community among a cohort of diverse students.

 - Find the support and resources necessary to propel your academic and scientific career forward.